lxc/incus/doc/remotes.md

 # How to add remote servers

-Remote servers are a concept in the LXD command-line client.
+Remote servers are a concept in the Incus command-line client.
-By default, the command-line client interacts with the local LXD daemon, but you can add other servers or clusters to interact with.
+By default, the command-line client interacts with the local Incus daemon, but you can add other servers or clusters to interact with.

 One use case for remote servers is to distribute images that can be used to create instances on local servers.
 See {ref}`remote-image-servers` for more information.

-You can also add a full LXD server as a remote server to your client.
+You can also add a full Incus server as a remote server to your client.
 In this case, you can interact with the remote server in the same way as with your local daemon.
 For example, you can manage instances or update the server configuration on the remote server.

 ## Authentication

-To be able to add a LXD server as a remote server, the server's API must be exposed, which means that its {config:option}`server-core:core.https_address` server configuration option must be set.
+To be able to add a Incus server as a remote server, the server's API must be exposed, which means that its {config:option}`server-core:core.https_address` server configuration option must be set.

 When adding the server, you must then authenticate with it using the chosen method for {ref}`authentication`.